silx-kit/freesas/doc/source/FreeSAS.rst

 | The second one creates a model for each file put as argument.
 Models are
   first selected as valid or not using its R-factor value.
-The maximum value is the mean of R-factors plus two times the standard deviation.
+The maximum value is the mean of R-factors plus twice the standard deviation.
 The figure of the R-factors is then displayed or saved automatically in png format.
 | Next, NSD between each valid DAM are computed to select best models
   using the mean of NSD with other models for each DAM.
 A maximal value for the NSD mean is create as the mean of the ND mean plus a standard deviation to discarded the to different models.
 The model with the lower NSD mean is the reference one.
 A second figure with the NSD table and the graphic with the NSD means is displayed or saved.
-| Finally, the valid models are aligned on the reference one and its final
+| Finally, the valid models are aligned on the reference one and final
   position are saved in pdb files called model-01.pdb, model-02.pdb, etc...

-| Several options are available for the supcomb.py program:
+| Several options are available for the supycomb program:

-#put there the --help menu of supcomb.py
+#put there the --help menu of supycomb

 | Slow mode / fast mode:
 | For the slow mode, the optimization of the NSD is done for each symmetry